Content Policy

 • All information must be accurate, grammatically correct, and up to date.
 Expired information should not remain on the portal.

-• All links must work and be to Web site information that is relevant to the purpose and goals of the portal and require minimal, if any, registration.
+• All links must work and be to website information relevant to the portal's purpose and goals and require minimal registration.

-• All images must be within the content manager’s graphic specifications and represent the goals of the portal.
+• All images must be within the content manager’s graphic specifications and represent the portal's goals.

 • Local information is placed in the appropriate posting area.